rhdtownsend/msg/docs/source/appendices/passband-files.rst

 Passband Files
 **************

-As with the :ref:`spectral-grids`, the passband files used by MSG are not shipped as part of the :git:`rhdtownsend/msg` git repository; they must be downloaded separately.
+As with the :ref:`grid-files`, the passband files used by MSG are not shipped as part of the :git:`rhdtownsend/msg` git repository; they must be downloaded separately.
 This chapter describes the various files available for download.